ColorlabMD/Prores-BitDepth/README.md

 Same as 16bit but with 1024 frames represented bit shifted 6 bits

 Apple Decoder
-1. Read frames to 16bit per component buffer via ...
+1. Read frames to 16bit per component buffer via AVAssetReader.
 2. Check all values in frame are equal
 3. For Luminance frames check R=G=B
 4. For R only color frames check G=B=0 (It does not in any of the formats.
 However G,B do not change with out R. R is always ascending while G,B fluctuate between ascending and descending at a small amount in 1 or 2 of the LSBs)